Do I Need a Texas Criminal Defense Attorney?

 Local

-It is advisable to hire a local attorney who has experience working with the local criminal justice system, connections with local judges and prosecutors, and proven ability to work with the local prosecution.
+It is advisable to hire a local attorney with experience working with the local criminal justice system, connections with local judges and prosecutors, and proven ability to work with the local prosecution.
 For example, if you were charged with a crime in Georgetown, it makes sense to look for a criminal defense lawyer in Georgetown.

 Trustworthy